-Prior to his work with the state, Greg served eight years as Director of the Department of Minority and Women’s Business Development under then Indianapolis Mayor Greg Ballard.
-In this role, Greg was a senior advisor on economic issues and worked closely with veteran- and minority-owned small businesses throughout central Indiana.
-His department increased the amount of technical assistance, training, networking and outreach provided to minority businesses.
-He also served in a supply chain and logistics role for many years at United Water.
+Prior to his work with the state, Greg served eight years as Director of the Department of Minority Women and Veteran owned Business Development under then Indianapolis Mayor Greg Ballard.
+In this role, Greg was a senior advisor on economic issues and worked closely with minority, women, and veteran-owned small businesses throughout central Indiana.
+His department increased the amount of technical assistance, training, networking, and outreach provided to minority, women, and veteran-owned businesses.

 Greg is an Indianapolis native and served for eight years in the U.S. Army.
-He is a partner and volunteer for the Indianapolis Ten Point Coalition and previously served as Board Chairman for Indiana Black Expo, Inc. Greg currently serves as a board member for Visit Indy, the International Advisory Board, and is Chairman of the Governor’s Commission on Supplier Diversity.
+He is a partner and volunteer for the Indianapolis Ten Point Coalition and previously served as Board Chairman for Indiana Black Expo, Inc. Greg currently serves as a board member for Visit Indy, the Board of Directors for the 2024 NBA All-Star Game, and is Chairman of the Governor’s Commission on Supplier Diversity.

 In 2011 Indiana Minority Business Magazine honored Greg with a Champion of Diversity award, and in 2013 the National Association of Women Business Owners named him an Indianapolis Choice Visionary award winner for his work with women-owned businesses.

 Executive Director Wilson has placed a strong focus on education and outreach for the Civil Rights Commission.
 Under his direction, his team is working hard to ensure all Hoosiers and visitors to the state know their rights and that when someone’s rights are violated, they have a resource to turn to.